cs-summercrew/Summer19-SeedSystems/StatsModels Systems/Logistic Regression Example/README.md

 Happiness.csv.
 This is a ficticious data set designed to represent the factors that attribute to the happiness of an individual Harvey Mudd student.
-The first column of the csv is whether a given student is happy or not, described by either a 1 or a 0.
+The first column of the csv is whether a given student is happy or not, described by either a 1 (happy) or a 0 (unhappy).
 The second represents the number of total puppies that student has at the given time of their happiness state.
 The third represents the total pounds of candy the student has.
 And the final represents the number of rain clouds in the sky.